PreferredAI/cornac/docs/source/user/iamadeveloper.rst

 .. note::

     Cornac also supports the UIRT format (user, item, rating, timestamp).
-    However, the this format is only for models that support timestamps.
+    This format is to support sequential recommender models.

 Training Models
 ---------------